 I don’t really have a favorite time, but I thrive on transition sets.
 I like the challenge of a natural progression from either lighter music into the heavier stuff at night, or vice versa in the day.
 I go through phases and I guess it changes from party to party, production to production.
 I have really been enjoying the daytime Psytrance sets this season.
 I also enjoy the night time because I’m a sucker for the lighting and the visuals, they add to the tracks and seem to give them much more power because there is so much more ‘stimulation’ going on.

-Electronic music has exploded over the last few years, particularly Psytrance in Cape Town.
-Does anything about its growth, including the increased competition [as a DJ] make you want to take a step back, or does it push you to become better?
+Does anything about the growth of the scene, including the increased competition [as a DJ] make you want to take a step back, or does it push you to become better?

 Oh yes, there are plenty of people that can mix and play music – that’s always a bit of a threat, but saying that there is definitely an art to playing tunes and understanding how to build a set and create the flow that a trance set is supposed to be all about – the journey of the set, which comes from experience.